David Sylvian

-David Sylvian (born David Alan Batt, 23 February 1958) is an English musician, singer and songwriter who came to prominence in the late 1970s as frontman and principal songwriter of the band Japan.
-The band's androgynous look and increasingly electronic sound made them an important influence on the UK's early-1980s New Romantic scene.
+David Sylvian (born David Alan Batt; 23 February 1958) is an English musician, singer and songwriter who came to prominence in the late 1970s as frontman and principal songwriter of the band Japan.

+During his time with Japan, Sylvian was known for his unique baritone voice, idiosyncratic approach to songwriting, and his distinctive androgynous appearance.
+The band's androgynous look and increasingly electronic sound made them an important influence on the UK's early-1980s new wave scene.

-Following their break-up, Sylvian embarked on a solo career with his debut album Brilliant Trees (1984).
+Following Japan's break-up, Sylvian embarked on a solo career with his debut album Brilliant Trees (1984).
 His solo work has been described by AllMusic as "far-ranging and esoteric", and has included collaborations with artists such as Ryuichi Sakamoto, Robert Fripp, Holger Czukay, Jon Hassell, Bill Nelson and Fennesz.

-While his recordings of the 1980s and 1990s were a mixture of pop, jazz fusion, and avant-garde experimentalism mixed with ambient, his more recent compositions have drawn increasingly on musical minimalism and free improvisation.
+While Sylvian's recordings of the 1980s and 1990s were a mixture of art rock, pop, jazz fusion, and avant-garde experimentalism mixed with ambient, his more recent compositions have drawn increasingly on musical minimalism and free improvisation.

 Biography

 Early years

 David Sylvian was born David Alan Batt in Beckenham, Kent, England.
 He grew up in nearby Lewisham, South London, in a working-class home.
 His father Bernard was a plasterer by trade, his mother Sheila a housewife.
 He had an older sister and a younger brother, Steve.
-Sylvian later said he never enjoyed his childhood, mainly because of the environment of mid-sixties Lewisham.
+Sylvian later said he never enjoyed his childhood, mainly because of the environment of mid-1960s Lewisham.
 In 1966, he and Steve applied to appear in an advertisement for Mattel's Major Matt Mason action figures.
 As an escape and emotional release from his discomfort he found an interest in music via his sister, who brought Motown and soul records to the home.
-He attended Catford Boys School where he became friends with Anthony Michaelides, later known as Mick Karn.
-When David got an acoustic guitar and his brother a drum kit as Christmas presents from their father, the trio began to play music together.
+He attended Catford Boys School where he became a friend of Anthony Michaelides, later known as Mick Karn.
+When David received an acoustic guitar and his brother a drum kit as Christmas presents from their father, the three boys began to play music together.